stonepros/stone/doc/dev/developer_guide/dash-devel.rst

   and automate recurring tasks.

-- Both Docker environments come with partly pre-configured external services which can be used to attach to or complement Ceph Dashboard features, like
+- Both Docker environments come with partly pre-configured external services which can be used to attach to or complement Stone Dashboard features, like

   - Prometheus
   - Grafana